querqy/chorus/README.md

 docker system prune -a --volumes        # removes all images, clears out your Docker diskspace if you full.
 ```

+You may also have to [increase the resources](./assets/increase_docker_resources.gif) given to Docker, up to 4 GB RAM and 2 GB Swap space.

 # Sample Data Details